govhack-science/govhack-science.github.io/_handbookchapters/aws_credits.md

 AWS is pleased to offer all participants of GovHack 2016 $100.00 in promotional credit.

 To register for your GovHack 2016 credits, [visit this link](https://aws.amazon.com/events/govhack16/).
-(Note: The link will not activate until the competition begins).
+(Note: The link will not activate until the competition begins)